alexandr-g/alex-blog/content/posts/2019-11-15/index.md

 ---
-title: "How to configure automated deployments for every branch/commit with Zeit now"
+title: 'How to configure automated deployments for every branch/commit with Zeit now'
-date: "2019-11-15"
+date: '2019-11-15'
-author: "alex"
+author: 'alex'
-category: "tech"
+category: 'tech'
 tags:
   - coding
   - infrastructure
   - code
   - dev
   - github
   - dev tools
   - git
   - automated deployments
   - deploy
   - zeit now
   - continuous delivery
 ---

 You know the drill.
 A colleague asks you for review and functional testing, of course, is a part of it, you go to the PR, grab branch name, checkout that branch locally, build client again (hopefully, you're using webpack HMR).